Scream 7

 Fidelity Casting Analysis FAITHFUL

-Scream 7 is the seventh installment in a franchise established in 1996.
-Core legacy characters return with their original actors: Neve Campbell as Sidney Prescott, Courteney Cox as Gale Weathers, and the return of David Arquette and Matthew Lillard.
-Casting honors the established franchise canon.
+Scream 7 is the seventh installment in a franchise running since 1996.
+Core legacy characters return with their original actors: Neve Campbell, Courteney Cox, David Arquette (in AI form), and Matthew Lillard (in AI form).
+New characters extend the canon without contradicting it.
+No race-swapping or gender-swapping of established characters.

 Adult Viewer Insight